 It's not infallible.
 Like every AI detection signal, the score is probabilistic.
 Heavily edited AI text can score high; deliberately stilted human writing can score low.
 We flag low-confidence scores on short or unusual text.

 It's not a quality score.
-Humanization is one dimension of text quality — not the whole picture.
+Authenticity is one dimension of text quality — not the whole picture.
 Well-organized, factually accurate, persuasive writing can score lower than rambling prose.
-Pair the Humanization Score with the Readability Checker and the Fact-Checker for a fuller view.
+Pair the Authenticity Score with the Readability Checker and the Fact-Checker for a fuller view.

 A weighted blend of burstiness, perplexity, lexical diversity, structural patterns, and model-specific fingerprints.
 Weights tuned against a benchmark of human-vs-AI content.
 Read the full methodology.